vic778/To-Do-List/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 > In this project,
-- I implement the CRUD (create, update, delete) methods.
+- I implemented the CRUD (create, update, delete) methods.
 All the elements of the user interface will be fully functional and my application is completed.

 ![](https://github.com/vic778/To-Do-List/blob/addAndRemove/img/screen3.png)